vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Build Container
 ---------------

-The container can built by hand or by fetching the pre-built one from DockerHub.
+The container can be built by hand or by fetching the pre-built one from DockerHub.
 Using the pre-built containers from the `VyOS DockerHub organisation`_ will ensure that the container is always up-to-date.
 A rebuild is triggered once the container changes (please note this will take 2-3 hours after pushing to the vyos-build repository).

 .. note: If you are using the pre-built container, it will be automatically downloaded from DockerHub if it is not found on your local machine when